pumpkin for dogs

 Best Sources of Fiber for Dogs

 • Pumpkin: A canine fiber superstar!
 Plain canned pumpkin is a tasty source of both soluble and insoluble fiber.
+Giving my dog pumpkin is a huge help for me and my dog when suffering from diarrhea.

 • Sweet Potato: This cooked veggie offers a good mix of fiber types, plus vitamins and antioxidants.